 This tutorial will help get you started using SVG.

 Scalable Vector Graphics (SVG) is an XML markup language for describing two-dimensional vector graphics.
-Basically SVG is to graphics what XHTML is to text.
+SVG is essentially to graphics what XHTML is to text.

-SVG is similar in scope to Adobe's proprietary Flash technology, but what distinguishes SVG from Flash is that it is a W3C recommendation (i.e., a standard for all intents and purposes) and that it is XML-based as opposed to a closed binary format.
+SVG is similar in scope to Adobe's proprietary Flash technology, but what distinguishes SVG from Flash is that it is a W3C recommendation (i.e., a standard) and that it is XML-based as opposed to a closed binary format.
 It is explicitly designed to work with other W3C standards such as CSS, DOM and SMIL.

 - SVG element reference